piranhacloud/piranha/piranha-servlet/README.md

 # Manorrock Piranha Servlet module

-This is the javax.servlet API (Servlet) module delivered as part of the Manorrock Piranha project.
-It is included so we can depend on our own implementation of JSR 369.
+This is the Servlet API module delivered as part of the Manorrock Piranha project.

+See [here](https://github.com/eclipse-ee4j/servlet-api) for more information.